-The new Lifetime ISA launching April 2017 will be a no-brainer for first-time buyers as the state will add a 25% bonus on top of what you save meaning up to £32,000 of free cash.
+The new Lifetime ISA will launch on 6 April 2017.
+It will be a no-brainer for first-time buyers as the state will add a 25% bonus on top of what you save meaning up to £32,000 of free cash.
 For retirement savings it works the same way, but whether it beats a pension or not is a much trickier conversation.

-This new guide by MoneySavingExpert.com founder Martin Lewis and MSE's chief analyst Helen Saxon will take you through everything you need to know about the new Lifetime ISA (LISA), announced in the 2016 Budget... who can get it, who should, how it works, what's the best way to use it, and once it's launched which banks are the best payers.
+This guide by MoneySavingExpert.com founder Martin Lewis and MSE's chief analyst Helen Saxon takes you through everything you need to know about the Lifetime ISA (LISA)... who can get it, who should, how it works, what's the best way to use it, and once it's launched the best buy accounts.

 Warning: This is a provisional guide only…

-This is a totally new way to save.
-The information out there isn't complete yet, and even what we know is subject to consultation.
-So please see this as a general guide; we will keep updating it as we learn more.
-And of course once products are announced we'll include best buys.
+This is a totally new way to save and the information out there isn't complete yet.
+So please see this as a general guide.

 The 11 Lifetime ISA need-to-knows